-Lake Como stretches nearly 50 kilometres from north to south, contained by 200 kilometres of shoreline and boasting the title of ‘deepest lake in Europe’.
+Lake Como stretches nearly 50 kilometres from north to south, contained by 200 kilometres of shoreline and boasting the title of "Deepest Lake in Europe".

 The undeniable beauty of the region is another pull, and views from the various trails are jaw dropping.
 Woods and pastures surround ancient stone villages, with snow-clad peaks above and the inky blue lake below: the scenery is nothing short of epic.
 Add in hearty mountain fare and a balmy microclimate – what’s not to love?

 This great pyramid of a mountain can be seen from most parts of the lake, rising straight from the 200 metre waterline to its 2610 metre summit.
 It’s a classic climb, one of the most popular of the Orobic Alps and when you see the mountain you’ll understand the allure.
 Standing at the junction of Lake Como and the Valtellina, this great triangular icon promises a stunning panorama to those who reach the summit.

-Via dei Monti Lariani
+2. Via dei Monti Lariani

 Stretching 125 kilometres above the western shore of the lake, this trail is the definition of scenic.
-It’s divided into four sections each one requiring two or three days leisurely walking.
+It’s divided into four sections each one requiring two or three days of leisurely walking.
 The average altitude is around 1000 metres, meaning it’s around 800 metres above the water, but this does fluctuate in parts.
 Trailheads are at Cernobbio in the south and Sorico in the north, but sections can be easily tackled individually as there are plenty of connections down to the lakeside towns along the route.

 Between Como, Lecco and Bellagio the region is known as the ‘Triangolo Lariano’, an aptly named triangle of peaks which gradually drop into undulating hills as you approach Bellagio.
 The Dorsale trail is a panoramic 2-day route beginning in Brunate, which can be reached from Como town on a short, steep funicular railway.
-From the Volta lighthouse in Brunate, (named for Alessandro Volta – inventor of the battery) follow path number 1, which is waymarked with red and white signs and follows clear tracks through woods and pasture towards the ridge of Monte Bolletone which tops out at 1318 metres.
+From the Volta lighthouse in Brunate, (named for Alessandro Volta, the inventor of the battery) follow path number one.
+It is waymarked with red and white signs and follows clear tracks through woods and pasture towards the ridge of Monte Bolletone , topping out at 1318 metres.
 From here the trail descends to Bochetta di Lemma and views over the water begin to open up.

-Alta Via Lariana
+4. Alta Via Lariana

 The highest point is Monte Cardinello, standing at 2520 metres, and although the entire route unfolds at altitude, there are only two sections which are equipped with chains.
 May and October present the best climatic conditions, whereas the high summer temperatures often mean clouds build up on the peaks.
-Highlights of the route – other than the views and the sense of isolation – are the two staffed mountain bunkhouses: the Rifugio San Jorio right on the Swiss border, and the Rifugio Menaggio, above Breglia, which are both convivial and serve great local food.
+Highlights of the route – other than the views and the sense of isolation – are the two staffed mountain bunkhouses: the Rifugio San Jorio right on the Swiss border and the Rifugio Menaggio, above Breglia, which are both convivial and serve great local food.